IBM/db2sock-ibmi/ILE-PROC/README.md

 The typical pass by reference arguments/parameters (pointer), are, well, trival (iNextPtr).
 You can also custom call a PGM by ref using UserCallPgm (again, you first).

+Hint:

+The size pattern of call is passed in 'pattern' UserCallSrvPgm argument (mask/pattern).
+Practical technique, simply mess up first code addition, set a stop in UserCallSrvPgm, look at pattern argument (crazy9 pattern is "9827G3873000000000").
+The arguments are zero based, not 1 based like RPG, so start parm 0 (not parm 1).
+Up to 255 arguments will be in pattern, just match mask/pattern to correct correct size fool(n)_t (iNextVal).
+Don't forget to deref iNextVal pointer to the value content (follow sample).

 ```
 /*
 Sample of many different by value arguments with by ref output